Motion#

 safe mode?#

-The safe mode? block returns a Boolean indicating whether the propeller lock is enabled on the Hornet.
+The safe mode? block returns a Boolean indicating whether the Propeller Lock is enabled on the drone.

 <safe mode?>